 I never would have imagined being able to paint my own pottery too while in Poland, but Manufaktura offered me that experience.
 They took their tools and supplies straight from their workshops and made them available to the public to create their own unique designs.
 It was amazing to be able to do, see, experience first hand the process of painting pottery by hand.

 I didn’t take the tour this time, but I did get to sneak a peek into one of their work rooms!
 Rows and rows and rows of pottery waiting to be painted.
 And this was just one small part of their factory!

-And because I’m so fasctinatd with pottery right now, this video from Manufaktura shows a behind the scenes look at exactly how their pottery is made.
+And because I’m so fascinated with Polish pottery right now, this video from Manufaktura shows a behind the scenes look at exactly how their pottery is made.
 Such an amazing process!